Powered by

 Barriers and Limitations

 Speaking on the barriers in building the entire project, Prof. Pradeep remarks that it was akin to raising a child.
-And, they learned to address the challenges in the course of time.
+And, they learned to address the challenges with time.

 "There were numerous barriers in terms of financial constraints, laboratory barriers, governmental barriers, limited resources, infrastructural limitations."
 Prof. Pradeep notes that the work atmosphere was not as adequate when he started his research 25 years ago.